 If you feel the problem lies with your credit report, then now is the time to check it for errors or out-of-date information.
 Even minor mistakes can impact how a lender scores risk.
 There are no penalties for checking your credit report, this is completed by a “soft” search.
 A “hard” search is when lenders review the report once they receive a loan application.

-To check your credit report, you can contact one of the three national credit reference agencies Experian, Equifax or TransUnion.
+To check your credit report, you can contact one of the three national credit reference agencies Experian and Equifax.
 The credit reference agency will ask for your full name, contact information, national insurance number and date of birth.